Teaching, Learning & the Curriculum

 Our teachers/teaching assistants work in partnership with parents and the SENCO (Special Educational Needs Co-ordinator) to find ways to support each child with their needs, including giving parents ideas on how to help their child at home.

-Click here to return to the SEN main page.
+Click here to return to the SEND main page.

 If you have any questions about our curriculum or the work we do in school, please speak to your child's class teacher or alternatively, please contact our Head Teacher, Mrs Cox, who will be happy to help.